 Think you're hot stuff when it comes to history?
 Curious about what's in our archives?
 Come down and see this exhibit to discover Will County’s unusual history that will amaze and astound.
-Test your knowledge of our displayed artifacts for your shot at a free one-year membership.
+Test your knowledge of our displayed artifacts for your shot at a one-year membership.

 An original Edward Worst loom is the focal point of this exhibit.
 Worst was a pioneer in the arts and crafts movement, as well as an educator.
 This loom, in addition to spinning wheels, knitting machines, and a smaller table top loom, are on display.